Public Investment Fund: Takeover of Newcastle United

-On 14 April 2020, it emerged that a deal to transfer ownership of Newcastle United F.C. for £300m had been agreed between incumbent owner Mike Ashley and a prospective buying consortium consisting of the Public Investment Fund, PCP Capital Partners and Reuben Brothers.
-However, the Premier League controversially refused to ratify the deal and so Mike Ashley subsequently engaged in various legal proceedings against the Premier League in an attempt to complete the takeover.
-On 7 October 2021, it was announced that the club would be acquired by the consortium led by the Public Investment Fund, after the Premier League stated it had received "legally binding assurances that the Kingdom of Saudi Arabia will not control Newcastle United Football Club".
+On 14 April 2020, it emerged that a deal to transfer ownership of Newcastle United F.C. for £300m had been agreed between incumbent owner Mike Ashley and a prospective buying consortium consisting of the PIF, PCP Capital Partners, and Reuben Brothers.
+However, the Premier League controversially refused to ratify the deal, and Ashley subsequently engaged in various legal proceedings against the Premier League in an attempt to complete the takeover.
+On 7 October 2021, it was announced that the club would be acquired by the consortium led by the PIF, after the Premier League stated it had received "legally binding assurances that the Kingdom of Saudi Arabia will not control Newcastle United Football Club".

-Human rights organizations criticized the Premier League for allowing PIF to purchase a Premier League club.
+Human rights organizations criticized the Premier League for allowing PIF to purchase a club.
 Amnesty International pointed to Saudi Arabia's human rights record, and said that the Premier League must introduce standards whereby human rights violators cannot own Premier League clubs.
-Amnesty called the takeover "an extremely bitter blow for human rights defenders."
+Amnesty International called the takeover "an extremely bitter blow for human rights defenders."
 Hatice Cengiz, the fiancée of Saudi journalist Jamal Khashoggi, who was murdered by operatives of the Saudi regime, urged the Premier League to block PIF's takeover.

-In April 2021, Saudi crown prince Mohammed bin Salman reportedly asked British Prime Minister Boris Johnson to intervene so that the Premier League would approve PIF's takeover of Newcastle.
+In April 2021, Saudi Crown Prince Mohammed bin Salman reportedly asked Prime Minister Boris Johnson to intervene so that the Premier League would approve PIF's takeover of Newcastle.
+Bin Salman threatened that there would be economic consequences for the UK if the government blocked the takeover—these threats occurred in the context of a strategic partnership between the Saudis and the UK, whereby the Saudis proposed to invest $30 billion into the UK economy over a ten-year period.
 The attempted takeover was "a blatant example of Saudi sportswashing", according to Kate Allen of Amnesty International UK.
-The British government blocked details of its talks with the Premier League regarding the Saudi takeover, saying the disclosure could "harm" relations with Saudi Arabia.
+The UK government blocked details of its talks with the Premier League regarding the Saudi takeover, saying the disclosure could "harm" relations with Saudi Arabia.
 The other 19 Premier League clubs condemned the takeover, saying it damaged the Premier League's brand.